 Clayton is committed to serving your family and our community–to ensure that every child is safe, engaged, and learning every day.
-That’s why we are working with Tarrant County leadership to activate Clayton’s resources and programs to meet the needs of as many of our families as possible.
+That’s why we are working with Tarrant County and school district leadership to activate Clayton’s resources and programs to meet the needs of as many of our families as possible.
 Clayton programs will continue to align with the health and safety guidelines set in place by the districts, health officials, and Texas Department of Health and Human Services (child care licensing).

 Clayton Youth Enrichment is actively taking measures to inform our staff and children on how to minimize the risk of contracting and transmitting COVID-19 virus.